Families Affected By Mississippi ICE Raids Scramble To Find Support

 "I've just been mad about the whole thing really," Lopez says.
 "Cause the El Paso shooting had just happened a week ago and then why would you give an order like that for the raids that just happened like that?
 When people are still grieving?"

-Mike Hurst, the U.S. Attorney for the Southern District of Mississippi., says the raids are meant to enforce law and order.
+Mike Hurst, the U.S. attorney for the Southern District of Mississippi., says the raids are meant to enforce law and order.

 "While we do welcome folks from other countries, they have to follow our laws," he says.
 "They have to abide by our rules.
 They have to come here legally or they shouldn't come here at all."